Mysticmarks/anything-llm/README.md

   - Go fill those out before proceeding.
 Ensure `server/.env.development` is filled or else things won't work right.
 - `yarn dev:server` To boot the server locally (from root of repo).
 - `yarn dev:frontend` To boot the frontend locally (from root of repo).
 - `yarn dev:collector` To then run the document collector (from root of repo).
+See [collector/README.md](./collector/README.md) for runtime details.

 [Learn about documents](./server/storage/documents/DOCUMENTS.md)

 [Learn about vector caching](./server/storage/vector-cache/VECTOR_CACHE.md)

+### Experimental features & feature flags

+Some capabilities remain in preview and are intentionally gated:

+- **Live document sync** is controlled by the `experimental_live_file_sync` feature flag.
+Only administrators can toggle the feature from the Experimental Features screen.
+When disabled, the queue browser and watch management endpoints respond with `401` to prevent accidental workloads.
+When enabled, the system continuously polls watched sources (web links, Confluence, GitHub, GitLab, Drupal Wiki, and YouTube).
+Review resource and rate-limit impacts before enabling it in production environments.

 ## External Apps & Integrations